As many prepare for this upcoming school year, we want to share some electrical safety tips that are useful for students of all ages.

 If you are renting off-campus, the Electrical Safety Authority encourages students and parents to use this important electrical safety checklist so that the landlord can correct any potentially unsafe electrical situations before moving in, such as:

-- Fuses and switches that are warm or hot to the touch – these should be turned off immediately and replaced by a licensed electrical contractor.
+Fuses and switches that are warm or hot to the touch – these should be turned off immediately and replaced by a licensed electrical contractors.